DanojaDias/ServersidePDFGenerator/README.md

  ```java
  public void setLogoCoordinates(float[] logoCoordinates)
 ```
 Changes the logo coordinates.
-This takes a float array that has the x, y coodinates of the logo.
+This takes a float array that has the x, y coordinates of the logo.

 ####setLogoSize

 ```java
 public void setLogoSize(float[] logoSize)
 ```
 Changes the logo coordinates.
-This takes a float array that has the x, y coodinates of the logo.
+This takes a float array that has the x, y coordinates of the logo.

 ###Title Configurations